 # https://altoplace.tst

-We ran the Apache configuration test, restarted Apache, and for good measure, we verified that our httpd processes were running (and had just started).
-If you encounter any errors, be sure to check your Apache error log (_/usr/local/var/log/httpd/error_log_).
+I ran the Apache configuration test, restarted Apache, and for good measure, I verified that the httpd processes were running (and had just started).
+If you encounter any errors, be sure to check your Apache error log (/opt/homebrew/var/log/httpd/error.log

 Final Thoughts

 At this point, you should have a basic Apache/PHP-FPM working environment, supporting SSL-enabled virtual hosts.
-You can start testing website environments, such as Grav or Hugo, that don’t require a MySQL database.
-I will write a different post about setting up MySQL to complete our local development LAMP stack (but for the Mac instead of Linux) environment.
-Then I will write about how I installed WordPress using WP-CLI.
-All coming later.
-Please stay tuned …
+You can start testing website environments, such as Grav or Hugo , that don’t require a MySQL database.
+I wrote a different post about setting up MySQL to complete the local development LAMP stack (but for the Mac instead of Linux) environment.
+Then I wrote about how to installed WordPress using WP-CLI .